 Bagosora retires from the Rwandan Army on 23 September 1993 with the rank of colonel but continues to act as cabinet director to the minister of defence.
-He will retain this position up until the time he flees the country in July 1994.
+He retains this position up until the time he flees the country in July 1994.

 1960 - Rwanda is granted limited autonomy by Belgium on 1 January.

 The Parti du Mouvement de l'Émancipation des Bahutu (Party of the Hutu Emancipation Movement - PARMEHUTU), headed by Grégoire Kayibanda, wins elections for an interim government and unofficially declares the country a republic.
 The use of ethnic identity cards is maintained.

 1961 - PARMEHUTU's successor, the Mouvement Démocratique Républicain (Democratic Republican Movement - MDR), wins an overwhelming majority in an UN-supervised election held in September.
 The Hutu-dominated party takes government, with Grégoire Kayibanda as president.
 An 80% majority also votes to end the monarchy.